tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 [Appimages](https://appimage.org/) are portable, single binary executables that you can run anywhere on any Linux distribution.
 I personally recommend [Gear Lever](https://github.com/mijorus/gearlever) which helps you manage Appimages with ease.

 [Snaps](https://snapcraft.io/) should be avoided.
 Same with distributions that depend on them, such as Ubuntu.
-As to the politics behind it, that is beyond the scope of this guide.
+As for the politics behind it, that is beyond the scope of this guide.

 [Flatpaks](https://www.flatpak.org/) are the standard when it comes to Linux applications and work on every distribution, and usually is the primary way of installing apps directly from the developer.
 These should be the preferred way of installing applications over other formats such as .deb unless you have a reason not to.